Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Chad’s latest release is the 2018 Napa Valley Proprietary Red Wine.
 This Cabernet-based blend, a rich, teeth-staining wine, delivers way more power, fruit and finish than any other $25 Napa Valley red that I have tasted all year.
 It features aromas and flavors of black currant, plum, mocha and cigar box, leading to a packed middle core of black fruit.
 The ’18 Chad Prop Red displays the concentration and length generally found in bottles twice its price (that’s because what’s in the bottle IS twice the price!).

 The Gravelly Loam cuveé comes from two well-placed sources on the eastern valley floor that has the porous, gravelly soil that is home to some of the greatest Cabs in Napa.
-The 2018 is knock-out Cabernet, loaded with juicy black fruit and a finish that lasts a minute.
-Don’t be afraid to lose a few of these bottles in the cellar.
-It’s built to last.
-The price is crazy, a sweetheart deal for sure.
+Roots dig deep in the poor soil, drawing mineral groundwater for fresh, vibrant grapes.
+The vineyards’ position on the valley floor guarantees excellent sun exposure providing for superb concentration.
+The result is knocked-out Cabernet, loaded with juicy black fruit and a finish that lasts a minute.

 The Mascot is a blend of Harlan, Bond and Promontory barrels, Cabernet Sauvignon from some of the most spectacular vineyards in the Napa Valley.
 It’s a bit steep, a Saturday nighter for sure.
 But when you consider Harlan Estate goes for about $1000 a bottle and Bond and Promontory come in around $500, the Mascot almost looks like a Tuesday nighter.
 Almost..